 Directors who served on the Pension Committee also received a meeting fee of \$1,000 for each meeting attended.
 No retainer fee was paid to the members of the Pension Committee, which is not one of the standing committees of the Board.
-No annual retainer fee was paid by Fitchburg, Granite, Northern, or Unitil Energy, and no separate meeting fees are paid for Unitil Board or standing committee meetings, or any meeting of the Fitchburg, Granite, Northern, or Unitil Energy boards of directors.
+No annual retainer fee was paid by Fitchburg, Granite, Northern, or Unitil Energy, and no separate meeting fees are paid for regularly-scheduled Board meetings or standing committee meetings, or any meeting of the Fitchburg, Granite, Northern, or Unitil Energy boards of directors.
+Directors also receive a meeting fee of \$2,000 for each special meeting attended.
 All Directors were reimbursed for expenses incurred in connection with their attendance at Board meetings and meetings of any Committee upon which they served.

-In June 2012, the Nominating and Governance Committee began its annual review of Directors' compensation.
-Towers Watson provided updated Directors' compensation information that included updated data for the 25th percentile of Unitil's peer group for the year 2011.
+In June 2013, the Nominating and Governance Committee began its annual review of Directors' compensation using updated Directors' compensation information provided by Towers Watson, which included updated data for the 25th percentile of Unitil's peer group for the year 2013.
 In the updated information, Towers Watson continued to recommend targeting the 25th percentile of Unitil's peer group as a benchmark for Directors' compensation.
-The updated Directors' compensation information showed that total compensation for Directors was below the 25th percentile of Unitil's peer group.
-The Nominating and Governance Committee had several additional meetings at which Directors' compensation was discussed.
-In December 2012, the Nominating and Governance Committee recommended an increase in the cash component of Directors' compensation to \$50,000, and an increase in the stock-based component of Directors' compensation to \$45,000 for each member of the Board who is not an officer at Unitil or any of its subsidiaries, effective January 1, 2013 for the 2013 compensation year, which was approved by the Unitil Board on December 17, 2012.
+The updated Directors' Compensation information showed that annual Directors' compensation was within the 25th percentile of Unitil's peer group.
+Based on the information provided, the Nominating and Governance Committee concluded that the present compensation structure is sufficient to attract high-quality new Board members, and there would be no change to Directors' compensation for the 2014 compensation year.